maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         .. warning:: :meth:`StackableWindow.set_main_menu` is deprecated and should not be used in newly-written code.
 Hildon 2.2: use :meth:`Window.set_app_menu`

-        :param menu: a :class:`HildonAppMenu` to be used for this window
+        :param menu: a :class:`AppMenu` to be used for this window

 See Also
 ========